-September to December: I've
+September to December 2009

 I have also been finishing off work on the house, the front dormer is now insulated and its made a massive difference to the warmth of the rooms.
 Our old pine kitchen is being stripped, updated and painted cream over the winter.

 The connector is tiny, smaller than anything I had soldered before.

 After replacing the connector the pocket PC works as good as new.
 In total the rpair cost around £7.00

 To get to the connector 4 screws needed to be removed from the case and the case carefully separated.